Health Checks (Enterprise)

 To execute commands and scripts on Nodes, the Health Checks System adopts a username/role of "system/system".

-You can control what nodes are allowed to be executed on by adding an appropriate ACL Policy.
+Control what nodes are allowed to be executed on by adding an appropriate ACL Policy.

 Here is an example ACL Policy to allow access to all nodes within a project.